 A forensic anthropologist in Lima leads a group that helps people find their missing relatives from the Internal Civil War that took place in Peru between 1980 and 2000.
 He has to deal with...
 See full summary »

 Fausta is suffering from a rare disease called the Milk of Sorrow, which is transmitted through the breast milk of pregnant women who were abused or raped during or soon after pregnancy.
 While living in constant fear and confusion due to this disease, she must face the sudden death of her mother.
 She chooses to take drastic measures to not follow in her mother's footsteps.
 Written by

 Pusan International Film Festival

-Magaly Solier used to be a street seller of Puca picante (Andean treat) before she was discovered by Claudia Llosa in 2005 while looking for extras fro Madeinusa (her first film).
+Magaly Solier used to sell Puca picante (Andean treat) in the street before she was discovered by Claudia Llosa in 2005 while looking for extras for Madeinusa (her first film).
 Now she's a recognized actress and talented singer.
 See more »